bisq-network/bisq/docs/autosetup-regtest-dao/README.md

 4. Enter the amount of BTC in the `create_genesis.sh` script you want `Alice` to receive as BSQ.
 Example output:
 ```
 user@host:~/bin/KanoczTomas/bisq/docs/autosetup-regtest-dao/bisq$ ./create_genesis.sh
 testing if bitcoind is running: bitcoind is running, all is ok!
 Please provide Alice's BSQ Address
 Bn2iUHwJQTreQaoajKwnT6h7pYF9nCWULJA
 How much BTC to turn to BSQ for Alice? (sum must be 2.5BTC)
 1
 Alice will receive 1000000.00 BSQ to Bn2iUHwJQTreQaoajKwnT6h7pYF9nCWULJA
 ```
 5. We need the BSQ address of `Bob`.
-We need to go to the bisq directory and start the `Bob` instance.
+Go to the `bisq` directory and start the `Bob` instance.
 Wait until the instance starts up then go to `DAO -> Receive` and copy the BSQ address.
 Note the address starts with a `B`.
-Open a new terminal and enter the below commands to start `Bob`.
+Open a new terminal and enter the commands below to start `Bob`.
 Then wait for the gui to start and paste the BSQ address to `create_genesis.sh` which is still running from step 2.
 ```
 cd bisq
 ./bob
 ```
 6. Enter the amount of BTC in the `create_genesis.sh` script you want `Bob` to receive as BSQ.
 Example output:
 ```
 tk@workbook:~/bin/KanoczTomas/bisq/docs/autosetup-regtest-dao/bisq$ ./create_genesis.sh
 testing if bitcoind is running: bitcoind is running, all is ok!
 Please provide Alice's BSQ Address
 Bn2iUHwJQTreQaoajKwnT6h7pYF9nCWULJA